Support and Documents for Project Partners

 The support period is specified in the contract.
 Only expenses incurred and settled during this period can be claimed.
 The invoice date and the period of service provision are decisive.

 We only require receipts with the evidence of use in the case of cooperation agreements with foreign partners.
 For domestic partners, a statement of evidence of use alone is sufficient.
 Detailed information can also be found in the contract annex under "Notes on Accounting and Document Management".

 What is meant by “economical use of funds”?

 For charity law reasons, Robert Bosch Stiftung GmbH is obliged to ensure that the funds it makes available to projects are used economically and for charitable purposes only.
-Examples of this are described in the "Principles of the Economic Use of Funds" (link to document download on the website / annex in your contract).
+Examples of this are described in the "Principles of the Economic Use of Funds" in your contract (Annex 4).